eigenailab/Element-Wise-Zero-Shot-Image-Recognition/README.md

 --------------------------------------------------------------------------------------

-:running: **If you find any mistake or have any advice, please feel free to contact us**
+:running: **Please feel free to contact us if you have any advice.**

 --------------------------------------------------------------------------------------